Sarah-S-R/Sarah-S-R/README.md

 <br>
 📈**Busines:** I have a business degree, and apply these skills and concepts in my work on a daily basis.
 <br>
-💻**Aspiring Developer:** I'm very focused on the digital world and emerging technologies and the ways in which it can impart purposeful and positive change for the world.
+💻**Aspiring Developer:** I'm very focused on the digital world, emerging technologies and the ways in which it can impart purposeful and positive change.
 I'm excited to leverage my diverse background to bring innovative solutions to life.
 <br>
 🌱**Currently Learning:** HTML, CSS, and Javascript